siakaramalegos/perf_workshop/perf.md

   - Find your screen DPR: `window.devicePixelRatio`.
   - Discover which file is being used: Inspect > Properties > `img` > `currentSrc`.
 Start with a small screen size, then observe how this changes as you increase.

+<small>[Sharp](https://www.npmjs.com/package/sharp) &amp; [Imagemagick](https://www.imagemagick.org/script/index.php) are great for resizing images.
+Examples at [Serve Responsive Images](https://web.dev/fast/serve-responsive-images).</small>

 Note: Demo pups?
 Mention how behavior is different in different browsers.
+Sharp for JS and batch, Imagemagick for CLI. `convert galaxy.jpg -resize 720 galaxy_720.jpg`

 -v-